• Skip to primary navigation

 Wrap Up

-Overall, creatine is a great supplement to add to your stack when it comes to putting on muscle and strength.
-When comparing monohydrate vs. Kre-Alkalyn versions of the supplement, we have to give it to monohydrate.
+Overall, creatine is one of if not the most important supplement to add to your stack when it comes to putting on muscle and strength.
+When comparing monohydrate vs. Kre-Alkalyn versions of the supplement, we have recommend monohydrate for your muscle-building goals.

 Will you be adding it to your stack?